 We facilitate problem solving as well.
 This facilitation entails an acute awareness of individuals’ abilities in the area being explored.
 For example, one of the most common requests for help in the Day program concerns the opening of some package or another at lunch.
 One option is to just open the item for the person which gives them no room to develop problem solving and motor abilities.
 Another approach is to ask a series of thought provoking questions such as “What have you tried so far?”
 “What has worked in the past?” and “what tool could you use to open it?”
 Usually one of these prompts will lead to a solution but sometimes the facilitator needs to be careful of meeting people where they are “at”.
 “What part would you like me to do?” or “I recommend using scissors” are helpful next steps.
 Very rarely do facilitators end up doing the action for them unless it turns out to be a ridiculously tight thermos lid or a defective straw hole in a juice box.

 Facilitators give instructions when asked to but refrain from giving direction before that.
 We also model problem solving and healthy self-esteem.
-Like facilitators of a meeting, Talking Stick facilitators bring participants attention back to the process of what they are doing rather than then rushing to an outcome that may not work for everyone.
+Like facilitators of a meeting, Harmony facilitators bring participants attention back to the process of what they are doing rather than then rushing to an outcome that may not work for everyone.

-Expect quality facilitation at Talking Stick.
+Expect quality facilitation at Harmony.
 The adults working here are compassionate, creative, and competent.
 They can “read” children, they are intuitive about feelings, needs, and wants.
 They choose or develop curriculum that is engaging, playful, and meaningful.
 I am extremely proud and honored to be working with a group whose talents and level of commitment never cease to amaze me.